Coronavirus disease (COVID-19): Symptoms and Treatment

 Mainly the virus is passed on through inhaling respiratory droplets when you are less than 6 feet apart and those droplets landing on your eyes, nose and mouth.

-The real cause of the Coronavirus disease (Covid-19) is still unclear and efforts are being made to figure that out.
+The real cause of the 2019 Covid-19 is still unclear and efforts are being made to figure that out.

 The Main Symptoms of Coronavirus